teresko/palladium/README.md

  - validation of user input (including emails and passwords)
  - logging framework

-If you think, that authentication library requires one of the above listed parts, then is not the library, that you are looking for.
+If you think, that authentication library requires one of the above listed parts, then this is not the library that you are looking for.